 10am until halfway through the event, unless directed otherwise by the show

-*All hours subject to change to meet event requirements
+*All hours are subject to change to meet event requirements.

 There are three ways you may purchase tickets:

 Tickets may be purchased in person at the Wright State Nutter Center Box Office, located on

 the West side of the facility.
 The box office offers an accessible

 window inside the door at Gate 4.
 You may reach the box office by phone at (937)

 Tickets may be charged by phone through Ticketmaster's National Toll-Free Sales

 Cash or Credit Card